 It is commonly known that exercise has many benefits from physical to mental and emotional.
 This idea is used in the fields of physical therapy, strength and conditioning, and sport and exercise psychology.
 Expanding on those ideas to include another non-drug intervention that may be accessible to a non-ambulatory group, such a cognitive-behavioral therapy could provide a missing link for the depressed population.

-Creating a categorized library of alternate treatments that are evidence base may better serve the depressed population.
-Also, considering the aging population exercise and traditional drug therapies may not be accessible.
-On the other hand, due to certain cognitive impairments or disease traditional therapies may be the best options.
+Creating a categorized library of alternative treatments that are evidence base may better serve the depressed population.
+Also, considering exercise for the aging population and traditional drug therapies may not be accessible.
+On the other hand, due to certain cognitive impairments or disease, traditional therapies may be the best option.
 Having the ability to utilize various resources to give patients what they need will ultimately create a more robust healthcare system and fuel successful patient outcomes.